Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Discussion

-\textit{VC dimension \cite{vapnik2015uniform} and Rademacher complexity \cite{mohri2009rademacher}}: Both Rademacher complexity and VC dimension depend only on the data distribution and model architecture, and not on the training procedure used to find models.
-The MDL estimate, on the other hand, depends on the training procedure and captures the dynamics over training.
+\textit{VC dimension \cite{vapnik2015uniform} and Rademacher complexity \cite{mohri2009rademacher}}: Both the Rademacher complexity and VC dimension depend only on the data distribution and model architecture, and not on the training procedure used to find models.
+Our proposed estimate of model complexity, on the other hand, depends on the training procedure and captures the dynamics over training.
+This additional sensitivity to the training procedures and training stages can offer us critical information to understand the deep learning's fitting behavior and monitor the states of the deep learning models in real time.

-\textit{Effective model complexity (EMC) \cite{nakkiran2019deep}}: EWC is the maximum number of samples on which it can achieve close to zero training error, and was proposed to specifically analyze the ``double-descent'' phenomenon in deep learning \cite{zhang2016understanding}.
-Unlike EWC, COMP is a function over time, instead of just one number as EWC.
-This property allows us to track COMP's trajectories over different training states.
-Unlike EWC, COMP does not have to depend on the true labels of data distribution and can thus apply to more scenarios beyond double descent, such as designing meta-learning algorithms (to adapt based on complexity) and selecting the right network at the right moment given MDL.
+\textit{Effective model complexity (EMC) \cite{nakkiran2019deep}}: The effective model complexity is the maximum number of samples on which it can achieve close to zero training error, and is proposed to specifically analyze the ``double-descent'' phenomenon in deep learning \cite{zhang2016understanding}.
+Unlike EWC, our model complexity estimate COMP is a function over time, instead of just one number as the EWC.
+This property allows us to track the COMP trajectories over different training states.
+Unlike EWC, COMP does not have to depend on the true labels of the data distribution and can therefore apply to more scenarios beyond the double descent, such as designing meta-learning algorithms (to adapt based on complexity) and selecting the right neural network at the right moment based on MDL.

 In theory, our study suggests that the new regularization mechanism offers a dynamic view of the model complexity during training.
 In machine learning community, model complexity is related to a model's generalization ability.
-Despite not a focus of this work, it is our next step to understand the link between between our proposed form of MDL and generalization in deep networks (e.g. via PAC-learning bound).
+Despite not a focus of this work, it is our next step to understand the link between between our proposed approximation form of minimum description length and generalization in the deep networks (e.g. via PAC-learning bound).
+Other than the empirical and theoretical insights to the deep learning community, there are potential broader impacts to other active research domains from our study as well: